rhine3/audiomoth-guide/guide.md

 ![Google My Maps](images/programming/google-maps-demo.gif)

-## Deployment protocols and metadata
+## Deployment metadata

-Much information must be accurately recorded about each AudioMoth's placement and deployment.
-Below we describe what information we track for each deployment and recorder.
-We also share two example options for managing deployments: written protocols and electronic protocols.

-### What metadata should I track?
-Here is an example of the metadata we track during AudioMoth deployments: [link](documents/example_deployment_metadata.csv).
-This spreadsheet includes places for us to indicate the following data for each AudioMoth that has been deployed:
+We use spreadsheets to track metadata about each AudioMoth that has been deployed.
+[This spreadsheet](documents/example_deployment_metadata.csv) gives an example of the deployment metadata we track, including:
 * AudioMoth and microSD card ID numbers
 * Firmware used on the AudioMoth
 * The filename  of the configuration file (this is not as necessary anymore, since the config file is saved to the microSD card when the AudioMoth begins recording)